froger-me/wp-weixin/README.md

 ### Main Settings

-Required settings above are the **minimal configuration** to enable the plugin.
+Required settings below are the **minimal configuration** necessary for the plugin to have any effect.

 Name                                | Required | Type      | Description
 ----------------------------------- |:--------:|:---------:| ------------------------------------------------------------------------------------------------------------------------------